Staff Members

 Grants

 Each year, OSSU and its schools receive millions of dollars in grant revenue.
 The funding sources are federal, state, and local/private.
 The grants are awarded through a mixture of competitive and formula-based processes.
 Many of the grants are limited to a single fiscal year, though there are multi-year exceptions.
-In addition, the majority of the grants received are targeted for specific uses, and in some cases, schools.
-The Consolidated Federal Programs grants, our largest pool outside of COVID-relief funds which captures all Title funding, is designed to ensure we are allocating resources equitably across all schools and for all students.
+Additionally, the majority of the grants received are targeted for specific uses, and in some cases, specific schools.
+The Consolidated Federal Programs grants, our largest pool outside of COVID-relief funds, capture all Title funding and are designed to ensure we are allocating resources equitably across all schools and for all students.

-In FY23, OSSU received more than $3.7 million in grant funding.
-The list below encompasses all sources supporting OSSU and its schools for the year.
+In FY24, OSSU and member districts combined received more than $3.7 million in grant funding.
+The accompanying list encompasses all sources supporting OSSU and its schools for the year.
 There is a brief description of the program or fund purpose.
-Dollar amounts, unless otherwise noted, are direct FY23 expenditures that were grant-funded.
-For any questions or additional clarification, please contact Annie Houston, Grants Manager, at ahouston@ossu.org.
+Dollar amounts, unless otherwise noted, are direct grant-funded fiscal year expenditures.
+For any questions or additional clarification, please contact Annie Houston, Director of Finance, at ahouston@ossu.org.

-Act 230 funds supports the training of school personnel in providing education services to students requiring academic and/or social, emotional, and behavioral supports.
+Act 230 funds support the training of school personnel in providing education services to students requiring academic and/or social, emotional, and behavioral supports.

 Part of COVID-19 relief funding, the Childcare Stabilization Grant supports childcare centers and operators returning to in-person services.

-Part of COVID-19 relief funding, ESSER II funds supported costs associated with a safe return to in-person instruction and addressing learning loss as well as social emotional challenges exacerbated by the pandemic.
-Examples of FY23 costs include salaries and benefits for instructional and operations staff, HVAC upgrades, engineering services, professional development, outdoor learning programming, and software.
+Part of COVID-19 relief funding, ARP ESSER funds supported costs associated with a safe return to in-person instruction and addressing learning loss as well as social emotional challenges exacerbated by the pandemic.
+Examples of FY24 costs include salaries and benefits for instructional and operations staff, HVAC upgrades, engineering services, professional development, outdoor learning programming, and software.

 Part of COVID-19 relief funding, ARP Homeless Children & Youth provides funds to support students without fixed housing.
 Examples of costs include transportation to and from school and a Homeless Student Support Counselor to liaise between the student, family, and school.